bramstroker/homeassistant-powercalc/docs/source/group.rst

 -----------------------

 To hide individual power sensors, and only have the group sensor available in HA GUI you can use the ``hide_members`` option.
+When you used the GUI to create the group sensor you can use the :guilabel:`Hide members` toggle.

 Adding non powercalc sensors
 ----------------------------